-The practicum courses offer AGPCNP students an opportunity to apply newly developed skills and relate theoretical content to advanced practice nursing situations in non-acute care settings and with adolescent, adult and older adult populations.
+The practicum courses offer nurse practitioner students an opportunity to apply newly developed skills and relate theoretical content to advanced practice nursing situations in non-acute care settings and with multiple populations.
 This professional experiential learning helps further prepare students for the highest level of advanced practice.
-On a larger scale, it allows students to enhance skills in communication, teamwork, critical thinking and professionalism and differentiate primary care needs for adolescents, adults and older adults at different stages of life.
+On a larger scale, it allows students to enhance skills in communication, teamwork, critical thinking and professionalism and differentiate primary care needs for individuals at different stages of life.

 You are responsible for identifying an appropriate location and preceptor for each practicum course.
-Students are assisted in this effort by a experiential learning specialist.
-This site should be identified two sessions (120 days) prior to each practicum course.
+Students are assisted in this effort by an experiential learning specialist.